 Blogger Stats, on the other hand, is able to provide statistics for the current day, week, month, and for "all time" (starting in May 2009, for all blogs in existence at that time).
 Stats does not discard old statistics, they just extract from the server access logs, as needed.
 Any blog owner can see any statistics for any given time range, at any time - and Stats was never installed, by any blog owners.

-Unfortunately, the biggest strength of Stats - use of the server access logs to gather the visitor activity data - leads to its best known weakness - hacking by referer spammers, and inflated blog read counts.
-We also see confusion about Stats view counts that don't balance, between the various Stats displays.
+Unfortunately, the biggest strength of Stats - use of the server access logs to gather the visitor activity data - leads to its best known weakness - hacking by referer spammers, which leads to inflated blog read counts.

 In reality, both Blogger Stats and third party visitor activity logs or meters have their respective advantages - and neither choice completely replaces the other.

-- If you want to see demographic details about some readers of your blog, you can use SiteMeter, StatCounter, or any number of third party visitor activity logs and meters - after an accessory has been installed.
+- If you want to see demographic details about some readers of your blog, you can use SiteMeter, StatCounter, or any number of third party visitor activity logs and meters - after the chosen accessory has been installed.

-- If you want to see comprehensive statistics about all readers of your blog - without being limited by client choice or install time - only Blogger Stats will help you.
+- If you want to see comprehensive statistics about all readers of your blog - without being limited by install time or reader security policy - only Blogger Stats will help you.